featherbear/UNSW-COMP6445/site/content/professionalism/the-forensics-method.md

 * What if the computer is off

 > Even if the evidence can only be collected (with modifications), it is still admissible provided it is documented and logical

+***

+## Handling Digital Evidence

+* Follow all general forensics and procedural principles
+  * e.g. Be invited into the case
+* Actions taken to obtain evidence should not change the evidence
+* All activity relating to the seizure, access, storage or transfer of evidence must be documented
+* An individual is responsible for all actions taken whilst digital evidence is in their possession?

+> **Need to go to the toilet?** You need put things back and document it